duohongrui/simmethods/vignettes/Splat.md

 instead.
 For example, if we want to simulate 2 batches, we can type `other_prior = list(batchCells = c(250, 250))`.
 Note that the sum of `batchCells` numeric vector represents the total number of cells and the length of the vector equals to the number of batches.

-In addtion, if we want to simulate three or more batches, we should obey the rules: \* The length of `prob.group` vector always equals to the number of batches. \* The sum of `prob.group` numeric vector represents the total number of cells.
+In addtion, if we want to simulate three or more batches, we should obey the rules:

+-   The length of `batchCells` vector always equals to the number of batches.
+-   The sum of `batchCells` numeric vector represents the total number of cells.

 For demonstration, we will simulate three batches using the learned parameters.